gustavopinto/gustavopinto.github.com/research.md

 Questions: What are the practitioners' perception about SE research?
 Skills: script programming (e.g., Python, Lua, Ruby, etc)<br>

-1. What are company's motivations behind the transition from proprietary to open-source software<br>
+1. What are company's motivations behind the transition from proprietary to open-source software?<br>
 Skills: English communication<br>

 1. Automatic test generation for partial programs<br>